Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

                 .shape.boundary[0]
             )

-A `ComponentManager` should be how a `Component` is used after creation within the top level of the reactor design.
+A :py:class:`ComponentManager` should be how a :py:class:`Component` is used after creation within the top level of the reactor design.